natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

   - a network drive you can attach to instances while they run
   - allows you instances to persist data, even after their termination.
 You can make another instance and add the volume and get back the data
   - They can only be mounted to one instance at a time (sometimes have a multi attach feature?)
+  - Have limited performance so you can use a hardware disk (EC2 Instance Store)
   - bound to a specific AZ (or you have to snapshot it first)
     #### Snapshots
     - a snapshot is a backup of your EBS volume